EMP23-Class/Assignment1/README.md

    you start up Julia in this way.
 4. In `pkg` mode, simply type `test` to run the tests.
 Revise your code until tests pass.
+5. To submit your assignment, simply commit your code back to github.
+The autograder will automatically run.

 # Julia resources